 Muri doesn’t reveal why Forester abandons them, just that he splits up with her mother and later divorces her.

 The movie doesn’t invest enough in this to make it quite believable, especially as Forester is painted as such an incredible dad early on.

 This isn’t the only question the film leaves unanswered in favour of punching aliens in the face.
 There’s also the issue of whether Forester still dies in a car crash after saving the world.

 In the movie’s timeline, Forester skips over his time of death to jump 30 years into the future.
 He grabs the vaccine and comes back to the present day, where he changes the course of history, ensuring the alien uprising can’t happen at all (see also Edge of Tomorrow).
 But as the year in which Forester dies is independent of both the alien attack and his vaccine triumph, there’s nothing to suggest this will change.

 We similarly don’t learn where the aliens come from, except that they crash landed during an eruption and have been buried under the ice for thousands of years (shades of The Thing here).
 The alien creatures appear to have been carried as a kind of cargo, either as cattle or weapons (shades of Prometheus / the Alien franchise).

-The Tomorrow War shows us a fictional future, but also tells us about the right now.
+The Tomorrow War shows us a fictional future, but also tells us about the present.

 The Foresters battle to create a vaccine before the human race is wiped out.
 And if that’s not the horror story we’ve all been living, I don’t know what is.

 Similarly, while some characters step up to fight a common enemy, others fall into despair and start rioting and looting.
 This too is a common response to disaster in real-life and disaster movies, where threats come both from acts of God, and the will of the people.